humbleman96/Cyrillizator-WPF/README.md

-# Cyrillizator, which converts latin letters to cyrillic (covers basic scenarios from https://chitanka.info)
+# Cyrillizator, which converts latin letters to cyrillic in books' filenames (covers basic scenarios from https://chitanka.info)